This Is How Victim-Blaming Logic Would Play Out In Everyday Scenarios

 Three recent PSAs show just how illogical victim-blaming behavior really is.

-Created by former Vice President Joe Biden’s It’s On Us organization, the three PSAs are each around one minute long.
+Created by 101-North Marketing in partnership with former Vice President Joe Biden’s It’s On Us organization, the three PSAs are each around one minute long.
 Each video features an ordinary setting in which one character uses victim-blaming behavior to excuse their problematic actions, similar to the victim-blaming actions in cases of sexual assault.

 The PSAs were published earlier this month but recently got more attention when model and women’s advocate Amber Rose posted one to her Instagram.